PEER CONNECTIONS

-Each month, we conduct a brief survey featuring questions submitted by members.
-If you have a question, topic, or speaker suggestion for the Human Resources Discussion Group, feel free to send it my way anytime.
-I would be happy to include it in the next survey!
+Each month, we circulate a brief survey featuring questions and topics submitted by members.
+If you have a question, topic, or speaker suggestion for group, feel free to send it my way at any time.
+I would be happy to include it in an upcoming survey.
 Click here to email me.

 View the February survey results (click each question to reveal the responses)